arteria/django-history/README.rst

 Django History
 ============

-A reusable Django app showing the history of object based events.
+django-history [https://github.com/arteria/django-history] is a reusable Django app showing the history of object based events.
 This is also "known" as timeline.

 Installation
 ------------